 While the English and Welsh Professional Footballers’ Association is affiliated to the United Campaign to Repeal the Anti-Trade Union Laws, it has not even come close to supporting public sector workers fighting the government’s cuts agenda.
 The PFA and other British sporting unions should be taught a lesson in solidarity by the NFLPA.

 Perhaps then we can adopt our own version of sporting socialism – and see the likes of John Terry on a picket line.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.